nodebox/seed/_docs/index.md

 Dear Uncle Bob, thank you for the golden retriever.
 ```

 This is enough to do simple text generation.
 By making our replacements more complex, we can create huge grammar files.
-For example here is a [Immanuel Kant philosophy generator](/sketch/-L0jT5zaERgBPaf3P6LP).
-Note that we use the exact same system as in this simple example.
-We just have much more options to choose from, and each of those contain choices as well, and so on.
+For example here is a Immanuel Kant philosophy generator:

-The result sounds, well, *Kant*-ish:
+<iframe src="/embed/-L0jT5zaERgBPaf3P6LP"></iframe>

-_As we have already seen, to avoid all misapprehension, it is necessary to explain that the paralogisms of pure reason (and we can deduce that this is the case), however, prove the validity of the Ideal of natural reason natural causes; in the case of our experience, the never-ending regress in the series of empirical conditions (and there can be no doubt that this is true), in reference to ends, constitutes the whole content for the Ideal of human reason the phenomena._
+Note that this uses the exact same system as in this simple example.
+We just have *much more* options to choose from, and each of those contain choices as well, and so on.

 It's interesting to see how this is built up.
 Because we want the text to have multiple sentences, we render a number of `{{ sentence }}` tokens in the root: